SupeRuier/awesome-active-learning/subfields/MLAL.md

   **MMC**
   The framework use SVM to predict, and a LR was used to predict the number of the labels of the instance.
   Select the unlabeled data which can lead to the largest reduction of the expected model loss (version space of SVM).
-  Expected loss for multi-label data is approximated by summing up losses on all labels according to the most conﬁdent result of label prediction.
+  Expected loss for multi-label data is approximated by summing up losses on all labels according to the most confident result of label prediction.
   (150)
 - [Optimal batch selection for active learning in multi-label classification [2011, ACMMM]](https://dl.acm.org/doi/abs/10.1145/2072298.2072028)
   **BMAL**